Home » Events » Melbourne to Warrnambool Classic

 Melbourne to Warrnambool Classic 2025 Date & Cycling Route Map

-As the name suggests, the race starts at Avalon Airport and ends at Warrnambool, approximately 262kms away.
+As the name suggests, the race starts at Avalon Airport and ends at Warrnambool.
 The route used for the cycling race has been consistent over the years.
 Still, amendments to be made annually will require participants to familiarise themselves with the terrain and for spectators to know the best viewing points.

 Those interested in participating in the classic must register well in advance.
 Team registration requires a minimum of three members and eight for each team.
 The start location is Avalon Airport in Lara, and the finish location is Liebig Street and Raglan Parade in Warrnambool.